 How much will I need to spend?

 TV prices can start at under £100, but go into the tens of thousands for huge screen models.
-Prices can even vary within the same screen size; for example, we've tested 32-inch TVs costing under £200 and ones priced at over £2,000.
+Prices can even vary within the same screen size; for example, we've in the past tested 32-inch TVs costing under £200 and ones priced at over £2,000.
 A good quality 40 to 43-inch TV will typically cost between £400 and £700, while jumbo screen TVs of 50 or 55-inches start from around £800.

 What size TV should I buy?

 The most important thing to consider is the size of the room in which you'll be putting the TV.
 If space is tight, a huge TV simply might not fit where you want to place it.
 Take some measurements, and then don’t be afraid to go to the shop armed with a tape measure.
 Use our interactive online tool to find out what size of TV you should buy.

 High definition TVs have been around for a while now and they come in two flavours.
 HD-Ready TVs are cheaper than ones marked Full HD, or HD Ready 1080p.
 Both can handle broadcast HD television, but it's best to go for a Full HD set if you can as that means you'll also get the best out of Blu-ray films.

 How do I choose the best TV brand?

 A huge variety of TV brands are all vying for your attention and money - but which should you choose?
-Samsung is the market leader in TVs, followed closely by South Korean rival LG, and both companies have huge TVs ranges going from cheap TVs to super-premium, big screens costing thousands of pounds.
+Samsung is the market leader in TVs, followed closely by South Korean rival LG, and both companies have huge ranges going from cheap TVs to super-premium, big screen sets costing thousands of pounds.

 Aside the main TV brands, a big chunk of TV sales are taken up by cheap TVs from the supermarkets and own brands, such as Logik (Currys) and Technika (Tesco).
 These TVs generally have low price tags, but also usually lack quality when we test them.
 For more, see our best TV brands guide.

 When's the best time to buy a new TV?

 You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November and the Boxing Day sales in December.
 Be aware, though, that during the sales there are often price cuts on poor quality TVs, so make sure you check our reviews first before buying to ensure you don't up with a bad product.

 We also know from our research that old TVs can have hundreds of pounds knocked off their price tags in April to May each year, as the new sets hit the shelves.
 If you're not fussed about the latest features, you can pick up a fantastic TV at an even better price.